| | | | |

 mouth, pointed chin, oval face marked by

+small pox.
 WHO being of a weak

 constitution and having an incurable disease

-The Gentleman BLOCH, not
+of the eyes, The Gentleman BLOCH, not

 being taxed for himself or on behalf of his